viniciusov/MediaCleanup/README.md

 After choosing the desired option, MediaCleanup will ask for the path to be scanned.

 Provide a path for the search, like:
-> /home/\<user>/videos (for **Linux**, **Mac OS**)
+> /home/\<user>/videos (for **Linux**, **MacOS**)
 > C:\Users\<user>\Videos (for **Windows**)

-If a selected path was entered, the script will start the scanning process. this can take a while, depending on how many files and folders are there, sizes, etc.
+If a selected path was entered, the script will start the scanning process (this can take a while, depending on how many files and folders are there).
+You should **choose a path that doesn't contain the MediaCleanup files or any other installed software**, otherwise you may have problems when running them.

 As soon as it completed the scanning, it will show up the information according the chosen option.
 Everytime some file or folder is about to be renamed or removed, the software will wait for user to confirm, typing 'y' and pressing ENTER.
 When it is done with the processing, it will wait for user press ENTER to continue until it reach the end.

 When all the operation is completed, the script gives the option to run again if user type 'r' and press ENTER.

 ##### *ps.3: May occur issues with your OS Terminal when displaying long lists of files/folders due its limited number of lines.*